 Dr. Joseph Tramontana is a licensed clinical psychologist specializing in both adult and child clinical services.
-He has received a certification in clinical hypnosis from the American Society of Clincial Hypnosis (ASCH) and has been certified as a sports counselor by the National Association of Sports Counselors.
+He has received a certification in clinical hypnosis from the American Society of Clincial Hypnosis (ASCH) and is a certified consultant for ASCH.
+He is also certified as a sports counselor by the National Association of Sports Counselors.
 Dr. Tramontana currently maintains private practices in Baton Rouge and Metairie, LA, and Pass Christian, MS (limited basis only).
+He is also an associate professor of psychology, Chicago School of Professional Psychology, Xavier University Louisiana campus.

 Tramontana, J. (2011).
 Sports hypnosis in practice: Scripts, strategies, and case examples.
 Bethel, CT: Crown House Publishing Limied.